 - Avoid hashtags unrelated to your topic, like #like4like and #goodday.
 Those hashtags do not reach your target audience.

 - For LinkedIn, use four to seven hashtags.
 For Facebook, two are enough.
 For Twitter, around three is best.
 Finally, for Instagram, you can use up to 30 hashtags.
 Ensure all hashtags are relevant and related to your topic or brand.

 - Add hashtags in the first comment on Instagram.
 This will keep the caption looking clean.

 - For Instagram, include your hashtags in the comments instead of the caption.

-- If there’s a special post (special events, holidays, news), do more keyword research to find hashtags that are related to the holiday or special event.
+- If there’s a particular post (special events, holidays, news), do more keyword research to find hashtags related to the holiday or special event.

 Creating a hashtag strategy takes three steps.
 First, create your spreadsheet to document your research.
 Second, conduct research using the different platforms outlined above.
-Third, , implement hashtags, review results, and update your research based off of your results.
-Hashtags are keywords for social media,so it is important to find good keywords and use them to grow your brand. .
+Third, implement hashtags, review results, and update your research based on your results.
+Hashtags are keywords for social media, so it is essential to find good keywords and use them to grow your brand.

 Looking to do more for your social media?
-Reach out to Colibri Digital Marketing for a 30 minute complimentary strategy session to learn more about social media management and all things #digitalmarketing.
+Contact Colibri Digital Marketing for a 30-minute complimentary strategy session to learn more about social media management and all things #digitalmarketing.
 Click the button below to get started!